BharatGuturi/SQL-Database/README.md

 # sql-Challenge

-This is a research project about people whom a particular company employed during the 1980s and 1990s
+This is a research project about people whom a particular company employed during the 1980s and 1990s.
+In this project, tables are designed to hold the data from the CSV files, import the CSV files into a SQL database.
+Data modelling, data engineering and data analysis are performed.

+## Instructions
 Step 1: To clone the repo use the following command: https://github.com/BharatGuturi/sql-Challenge.git